Phil McGuire (footballer): Aberdeen

 McGuire, a central defender or sometime midfielder, started his career with Aberdeen where he made 181 appearances, scoring 10 goals.
 He joined Aberdeen in 1996 and came through the ranks into the first team.
 McGuire was part of the 2000 Scottish Cup Final and 2000 Scottish League Cup Final teams, both of which Aberdeen lost.
 In 2001–02 and 2002–03 he was voted into the SPL Team of the Year.
 In 2002 there was major speculation that McGuire would leave Aberdeen to join Celtic, but after discussions the deal broke down.
 McGuire then signed a three-year deal in October 2002 to remain at Aberdeen.

 Doncaster Rovers

-He joined Doncaster Rovers in July 2005 on a free transfer.
+McGuire joined Doncaster Rovers in July 2005 on a free transfer.
 McGuire played 18 games for the English League One club.
 He was injured in a match with Nottingham Forest in which he missed four months of the season.
 He managed to come back early and captained the reserves to the League and Cup double on his comeback trail.